orchardstreet/mini-printf/README.md

 -----

 1. Include "mini-printf.h" into your source files.
-2. Add mini-printf.o to your objects list.
-3. Use mini_snprintf() in place of snprint().
+2. Use mini_snprintf() in place of snprint().
-4. Compile, Flash, Test
+3. Compile, Flash, Test

+One can use se object files and -nostdlib for a smaller file

-Development of this program began by modifying an existing program under BSD-3-Clause, and this entire program is also BSD-3-Clause (c) 2022 William Lupinacci License is below, who's author does not necessarily endorse usage
+Development of this program began by modifying an existing program under BSD-3-Clause, and this entire program is also BSD-3-Clause
+License is below, who's original author does not necessarily endorse usage

 License
 -------